2024 Iranian presidential election: Electoral system

 The president of Iran is usually elected every four years by a "direct vote of the people", as set out by Article 114 of the Iranian Constitution.
-The upcoming presidential election was scheduled to take place on or before 18 June 2025, but was held earlier due to the death of the president.
+The presidential election was scheduled to take place on or before 18 June 2025, but was held earlier due to the death of the president.
 Under Iran's political system, the President is the country's highest directly elected official, the chief of the executive branch, and the second most important position after that of the Supreme Leader.
 The minimum voting age is 18.

 According to the Islamic Republic of Iran's constitution, any Iranian citizen who believes in Shia Islam, is loyal to the Constitution, the ideology of Guardianship of the Islamic Jurist and the Islamic Republic can participate in the election as a presidential candidate.
 The Election Monitoring Agency (EMA), managed by the Guardian Council, vets registered candidates and selects a handful to run in the election.

 The Guardian Council does not publicly announce the reason for rejections of particular candidates, although those reasons are privately explained to each candidate.
 Women are not constitutionally restricted from running, but all who have registered as candidates have been disqualified by the Guardian Council.
 The council has officially denied rejecting a woman's candidacy because of her gender.

 Candidates approved by the Guardian Council are put to a public vote.
 The winner is the candidate who receives a majority (50% plus one) of votes.
 If no candidate receives enough votes, a run-off election is held between the two candidates with the most votes the following Friday.
 Iranians who vote during the election receive a stamp that indicates so on their birth certificates.

 According to the constitution, once the result is known, the Supreme Leader must sign the decree of the elected president, and if he refuses to sign, the elected president will not assume the presidency.
 As of 2024, Supreme Leaders have always signed the decree of the elected president.
 After that, the elected president must recite and sign an oath in a session of the Islamic Consultative Assembly, in the presence of the members of the Guardian Council and the head of the Supreme Court.

 For this election, more than 61 million citizens were eligible to vote, with about 18 million of them between 18 and 30 years old.
 Voters were required to present identity booklets, passports or smart Iranian identity cards The Ministry of Intelligence warned that presidential nominees were under constant monitoring.